dotnet/docs/docs/core/diagnostics/dotnet-counters.md

 - **`-p|--process-id <PID>`**

-  The ID of the process to be monitored.
+  The ID of the process to be collect counter data from.

 - **`-n|--name <name>`**

-  The name of the process to be monitored.
-This can be specified instead of the `--process-id` option.
-If there are multiple processes with the specified name, the command will fail and process-id must be specified instead.
+  The name of the process to be collect counter data from.

 - **`--refresh-interval <SECONDS>`**